-Stress is the boogeyman of high-achieving students everywhere.
+Stress is the boogeyman of high-achieving students everywhere, particularly now.
 But with conscious management, it can be a friend instead of a foe.

-Campus Life 101 is a new series from GW Today that offers tips on the basics of navigating life at college, from staying safe to adjusting to college academics and managing stress.
+Campus Life 101 is a series from GW Today offering tips on the basics of navigating life at college.

 Students at the George Washington University are no strangers to stress—and neither is anyone else.